remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

     * Take out a fin clip from first sample tube and place on a fresh kimwipe and squeeze with tweezers and blade to dry it out/get rid of liquid, to get accurate weight.

     * Cut a piece of the fin and weigh it – aim for 15 to 20 mg.
 Save the leftover sample, put back in sample tube.

-3. Remove the weigh paper with fin from balance and cut up fin in smaller pieces.
+    * Remove the weigh paper with fin from balance and cut up fin in smaller pieces.
 Place cut up sample into corresponding plate well or spin tube using tweezers (if a piece falls out or touches any other surface, discard).

     * Repeat steps 2-3 until all samples are in buffer.

+3. Add 25uL of OB protease solution into each well/tube

     *Note: make sure samples are completely submersed in buffer - if not, add more buffer + protease and adjust volume of buffer in the following steps accordingly, as indicated.*

 4. Place plate (cover with silicone mat) or tubes in thermomixer overnight at 60oC and 450RPM?